2024 vintage

 - Pick moved to September 14 after a nine-day heat wave in late August.

-- Marie sent every Crew member a handwritten card with the shipment.
+- The winemaker sent every Crew member a handwritten card with the shipment.

 The final wine